amlacommerce/znode-docs/docs/extending-znode/extension-engine/erp/README.md

 1. Run Znode from the Visual Studio solution.
 1. Navigate to the Admin in a browser tab (http://localhost:6766 by default).
 1. Under the `Dev Center` module, select the `Extension Engine`.
 Click on extension engine drop-down for `ERP Connector`.
-1. On the `ERP Connector` page, select  the new connector as the ERP Package.
+1. On the `Busness System Connector / ERP Connector` page, select  the new connector as the ERP Package.
 1. Fill in details for the new ERP Connector, make sure the new ERP Package has its status set to “Activate”, and click `Save`.

 ### Create Touch Point